 Practitioners can use laser and other energy-based technologies to selectively target hair follicles, veins or collagen in the dermis, as well as cells responsible for pigmentation in the epidermis, without damaging surrounding tissue.
 Practitioners can also use these technologies to safely remove portions of the epidermis and deliver heat to the dermis as a means of generating new collagen growth.
 Ablative skin resurfacing improves the appearance of the skin by removing the outer layers of the skin.
 Ablative skin resurfacing procedures are considered invasive or minimally invasive, depending on how much of the epidermis is removed during a treatment.
-Non-ablative skin resurfacing improves the appearance of the skin.
+Non-ablative skin resurfacing improves the appearance of the skin by treating the underlying structure of the skin.